 - If you're a bingo fan in North Carolina, you'd better keep an eye on the clock as well as on your bingo card.
 That's because playing bingo for more than 5 hours at a stretch is prohibited.
 It's the law.

 Legislators sometimes make silly laws.
 It's happened throughout the history of America.
 And it's not just a thing of the past, as the above examples show.
-Whether or not they are actively enforced, all of those laws - and many other silly laws - are currently on the books.
+Whether or not they are actively enforced, all of those laws, and many other strange laws are currently on the books.
 Have you looked into some of the strange laws in your state?

 What About Christmas Light Laws?
 Are They Silly?

-In San Diego, for example, you'd better have your lights down by February 2 or you may face a fine.
-Many people might consider that a prudent and proper law, preventing the displaying of Christmas lights out of season - an act that seems to infuriate some people beyond all reason.
+In San Diego, for example, you'd better have your lights sets down by February 2 or you may face a fine.
+Many people might consider that a prudent and proper law, preventing the displaying of Christmas lights out of season—a relatively harmless act that seems to infuriate some people beyond all reason.
 Some argue that by staying lit with your LED Christmas lights for months diminishes the special quality of Christmas lights in December.
-But others happen to like the look of Christmas lights, and prefer to enjoy them all year long.
+But others happen to like the look of Christmas lights and prefer to enjoy them all year long.

 Who's right and who's wrong?
-Is San Diego's law silly or essential?
-It just depends upon whom you ask.
+Is San Diego's law silly or is it essential?
+It just depends upon who you ask.

-But whether you agree with them or not, it's a good idea to know about any local laws that might relate to your Christmas display.
+But whether you agree with them or not, it's a good idea to know about any local laws that might relate to your commercial grade Christmas lights display.
 After all, the law is the law, and no one wants to spend the holiday season with a fine on their hands.